serverless/blog/posts/2018-01-30-build-multiregion-multimaster-application-dynamodb-global-tables.md

 Prefer the video walkthrough?
 We recorded this webinar live and we'll be posting it soon.
 Stay tuned.

+In the meantime, feel free to [check out the slide deck](https://speakerdeck.com/alexcasalboni/how-to-build-a-regionally-distributed-serverless-architecture).

+On to the word-wise walkthrough.

 # Setting up your app

 Before we begin, you'll need the [Serverless Framework installed](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) with an AWS account set up.
 Your version of Serverless must be 1.25 or higher to take advantage of regional endpoints.